-1. The maximum initial term of an Exploitation Contract is 30 years [from the commencement of Commercial Production] [from execution of the contract].
-[Each renewal period shall be a maximum of 5 years].
+1. The maximum initial term of an Exploitation Contract is 30 years from execution of the Exploitation Contract.
+Each extension period shall be a maximum of [5] years.

-2. An application to renew an Exploitation Contract shall be made in writing addressed to the Secretary-General and shall be made no later than year before the expiration of the initial period or renewal period of the Exploitation Contract.
+2. An application to extend an Exploitation Contract shall be made in writing addressed to the Secretary-General and shall be made no later than [2] years before the expiration of the initial period [or extension period] of the Exploitation Contract.

-3. The Contractor shall supply such documentation as may be specified in the Standards and Guidelines.
-If the Contractor wishes to make any changes to a Plan of Work and such changes are Material Changes according to Regulation 57, the contractor shall submit a revised Plan of Work [and a revision for all accompanying plans in accordance with Regulation 7].
-[The Contractor shall conduct a consultation process on the revised Plan of Work, with all States and Stakeholders in accordance with Regulation 93 bis.]
+3. When submitting an application to extend an Exploitation Contract, the Contractor shall supply a revised Plan of Work, a revision of all accompanying plans in accordance with Regulation 7, as well as any such documentation as may be specified in the Standards and Guidelines.
+The [Secretary-General] shall conduct a consultation process on the revised Plan of Work, with all States and Stakeholders in accordance with Regulation 93 bis and 93 ter.

-The Commission shall submit its report and recommendations to the Council regarding an application to extend an exploitation contract no later than 120 Days from the date of the completion of the requirements for review of updated Environmental Plans, in accordance with Regulation 11, or from the date of the completion of the amendments to the revised or a new Plan of Work, in accordance with Regulation 14, if any, whichever date occurs later.
-5. In making its recommendations to the Council under paragraph 6 below, the Commission shall examine and assess applications in accordance with Regulation 12, against the criteria contained in Regulation 13, and take account of any report on the review of the Contractor’s activities and performance under a Plan of Work under Regulation 58, as well as any other relevant information from, inter alia, performance assessments, annual reports, and environmental reports, inspection reports, compliance reports, monitoring and compliance data, third-party or whistle-blower complaints, and legal actions against the contractor.
+5. In making its recommendations to the Council under paragraph 6 below, the Commission shall examine and assess applications in accordance with Regulation 12, against the criteria contained in Regulation 13, and take account of any report on the review of the Contractor’s activities and performance under a Plan of Work under Regulation 58, as well as any other relevant information from, inter alia, performance assessments, annual reports, and environmental reports, inspection reports, compliance reports [and] monitoring[], [third party or whistle blower complaints,] and legal actions against the contractor.

-6. The Commission shall recommend to the Council the approval of an application to renew an Exploitation Contract, and an Exploitation Contract shall be renewed by the Council provided that:
+6. The Commission may recommend to the Council the approval of an application to extend an Exploitation Contract, and an Exploitation Contract [may] be extended by the Council provided that:

-(a) Alt.
-[The term of renewal reflects the expected economic life of the mining project, taking into consideration such factors as the depletion of the ore, the useful life of mining equipment and processing facilities and commercial viability.]
+(a) [The term of extension reflects the expected economic life of the mining project, taking into consideration such factors as the depletion of the ore, the useful life of mining equipment and processing facilities and commercial viability.]

+(b) The Contractor is in compliance with the terms of its Exploitation Contract and the rules, regulations and procedures of the Authority;

+b) bis.
+The cumulative environmental impact does not exceed the thresholds set by the applicable Regional Environmental Management Plan as a result of the renewal, and that such renewal does not hinder the achievement of the strategic and regional environmental goals and objectives;

-(b) The Contractor is in compliance with the terms of its Exploitation Contract and the rules, regulations and procedures of the Authority;(b) bis The Contractor’s final report sufficiently demonstrates that the Contractor has met and complied with all Environmental Goals, Objectives, and thresholds and can demonstrate that the PRZs and IRZs met their objectives, and that the Contractor’s application for an extension includes designation of suitable PRZs and IRZs for the extension period in accordance with Annex X bis.
+(b) bis The Contractor’s [final] report sufficiently demonstrates that the Contractor has met and complied with all Strategic Environmental Goals and Objectives, thresholds] and demonstrates that the PRZs and IRZs met their objectives, and that the Contractor’s application for an extension includes designation of suitable PRZs and IRZs for the extension period in accordance with Annex X bis.

 (c) The Exploitation Contract has not been terminated earlier;

+(c) bis The Contractor is able to demonstrate that all related contractual obligations, such as the requirement to maintain insurance coverage at all times during the conduct of Exploitation activities, will extend or continue to remain in force for the duration of the extension period.

 (d) The Contractor has paid the applicable fee in the amount specified in appendix II;

-(e) (f) [The Sponsoring State has reconfirmed their sponsorship of the Contractor by reissuing their certificate of sponsorship.]
+(e) [The Sponsoring State has reconfirmed their sponsorship of the Contractor by reissuing their certificate of sponsorship.]

 (e) bis The Council is satisfied that the requirements of regulation 13 will be met

-9. An Exploitation Contract in respect of which an application for renewal has been made shall, despite its expiry date, remain in force until such time as the renewal application has been considered and its renewal has been granted or refused.
+8. An Exploitation Contract in respect of which an application for extension has been made shall, despite its expiry date, remain in force until such time as the extension application has been considered and its extension has been granted or refused.
+Notwithstanding this, during this period following the expiry of a contract and pending the consideration and decision on the extension request, the contractor shall suspend Exploitation activities.